TheRealQuasi/starship-model-2025/README.md

-# Starship Project
+# Starship model Project 2024

+This project is part of a bachelor theisis on Chalmers Technical University.

-This project involves programming a Teensy 4.1 microcontroller using PlatformIO in Visual Studio Code.
+The project involves programming a Teensy 4.1 microcontroller using PlatformIO in Visual Studio Code.

 ## Setup

 1. Install Visual Studio Code.
 2. Install the PlatformIO extension in Visual Studio Code.
-3. Open the `microcontroller` folder in Visual Studio Code.
+3. Open the `rocket` folder in Visual Studio Code.
 PlatformIO should automatically detect all necessary files.

 ## Building and Programming